tustin2121/James_Somerton_Transcripts/_videos/fE4I6WhPryc.md

 <compare>
 <james span=3 {% include timecode %}>

-So many of the gays left alive once the Clinton Administration came into being <mark meta>were, to be frank, the boring ones.</mark> The gays who knew nobody and who nobody knew.
+So many of the gays left alive once the Clinton Administration came into being <mark num=1 yikes>were, to be frank, the boring ones.</mark> The gays who knew nobody and who nobody knew.

 And they rose to the top of the community and therefore their *priorities* rose to the top of the community, as well.

 And what did they want?
-Apparently, they wanted to join the army and have big gay weddings. <mark meta>General employment non-discrimination wasn't all that important to them</mark>.
+Apparently, they wanted to join the army and have big gay weddings. <mark num=2 fc=false>General employment non-discrimination wasn't all that important to them</mark>.
 Making sexuality and gender identity a protected class along with sex, race, and religion wasn't that important to them.
 They wanted marriage and military.

 Because they were the good gays.
 Not the naughty gays who were sleeping around and dying of AIDS.
 Not the poor gays who couldn't make *political* contributions.
 They were the gays with families and commitment ceremonies and office jobs and houses.
 They were the good ones the ones who would look *fan-TA-stic* and *incredibly* marketable (when they were interviewed by CNN).
 They were the gays who straight people would look at and say to themselves “maybe they're not so bad after all.
 I still don't want *my* kid to be gay but maybe... it's okay if Bob and Henry got married.”

-The gay rights movement shifted from "accept us for who we are" "to we’ll be whatever you want us to be if you accept us."
-And it's kind of remained that way over the last 30 year.
-We've been trained to be offended by queers who step too far out of the mainstream.
+<mark fc=false>The gay rights movement shifted from "accept us for who we are" to "we’ll be whatever you want us to be if you accept us."
+And it's kind of remained that way over the last 30 year.</mark> We've been trained to be offended by queers who step too far out of the mainstream.

-Plenty - and I mean *plenty* - of gays online were on edge when Billy Porter started showing up to Awards shows in dresses.
-Lots - and I mean *lots* - of gays were unnerved and worried when trans people started coming out of their *own* closets.
+Plenty - and I mean *plenty* - of gays online were on edge when Billy Porter started showing up to Awards shows in dresses.<sup cn></sup> Lots - and I mean *lots* - of gays were unnerved and worried when trans people started coming out of their *own* closets.
 Some going so far as to disavow the "T" from the LGBT because they were worried people who don't like trans people would lop in the gay men and women in with them.
 Who needs community when you've already got your house in the suburbs, right?

 </james>
 <comment color={{ace_116.color}}>